Gaggia Classic Pro Review: Great for Beginners

 The Classic Pro is designed and manufactured in the outskirts of Tuscany, the heartland of espresso.
 Each and every Classic Pro is infused with the rich history of Italy, representing over 80 years of innovation dating back to Achille Gaggia’s first pump driven espresso machine in 1938– Gaggia

 The Gaggia Classic Pro is the newest rendition of Gaggia’s beloved semi-automatic espresso machines.
-Featuring a new commercial steam wand and the functional yet attractive Gaggia style, it is no wonder this espresso machine is a popular pick for beginner and expert espresso brewers alike.
+Featuring a new commercial steam wand and the functional yet attractive Gaggia style, it is no wonder this espresso machine is a popular pick for beginners and expert espresso brewers alike.
 Read on this Gaggia Classic review to see if it is right for you!

 Brewing Capability – 5/5

 The Classic Pro is a remarkably capable entry-level espresso maker.
 While many espresso makers at this price come with smaller portafilters, the Gaggia comes with a commercial sized 58mm filter basket.
 The industry-standard sizing is a plus, allowing you to easily apply the methods you learn on the Gaggia to other commercial espresso machines.

 Like all coffee makers, starting with freshly ground beans is the secret to success.
 But what if that isn’t an option?
 Gaggia has you covered, since the Classic Pro’s pressurized and non-pressurized filter baskets are both compatible with ESE pods.

 “Make Life Easy” Features – 4/5

 The main downside to the Classic Pro is its only has a single boiler.
 This means that you cannot steam milk and brew espresso simultaneously.
 Switching between brewing and steaming takes about a minute, giving the boiler time to adjust for the desired function.